 The David N. Kershaw Award and Prize is offered every other year if a suitable recipient is identified.
 Funding for the award comes from a memorial endowment established following the death of David N. Kershaw and managed by independent trustees.
 The award was established to honor persons who, at under the age of 40, have made a distinguished contribution to the field of public policy analysis and management.
 David Kershaw was the first president of Mathematica Policy Research; he died of cancer at the age of 37.
-The 17th award in the series is planned for November 2014 in conjunction with the APPAM Fall Research Conference in Albuquerque, New Mexico.
+The 18th award in the series is planned for November 2016 in conjunction with the APPAM Fall Research Conference in Washington, DC.

 , and invited to give a talk at the conference about the research recognized by the award.

 A nominee must be under the age of 40 at the time the nomination is made (but not necessarily at the time the award is bestowed).
 A person may be nominated again if not selected for the current award.
 Any body of work will be considered, although the selection committee may, from time to time, decide to establish time limits for what may be considered.
 The selection committee may decide not to make an award in any particular year.
 Joint awards for a single contribution will be considered where the contribution can be clearly identified and attributed.

 According to the rules governing the award endowment, the selection committee always consists of the president of Mathematica Policy Research, the president of APPAM, and the dean of the Woodrow Wilson School of Public and International Affairs at Princeton University.